16 (magazine): No-advertising policy

 Despite the lack of serious journalistic content and fierce competition from Tiger Beat and other celebrity magazines, 16 remained the top-selling teen celebrity magazine for many years.

 For at least 30 years of its publication, 16 magazine was entirely self-supporting.
-In 2001, 16 became part of Primedia's Teen Magazines groups and is considered a monthly "specials" issue focusing on a specific topic or act.
+In 2001, 16 became part of the Teen Magazines group of Primedia (now Rent Group) and is considered a monthly "specials" issue focusing on a specific topic or act.

 Despite this, no regular or special issue of 16 magazine was seen or published since, including online.
 By this time, newer teen magazines had taken over, such as J14, M Magazine, Popstar!
 Magazine, and the resurrected Tiger Beat.

 Celebrities featured and promoted in 16 magazine

 1950s

 In the 1950s, some of the teen idols featured in the pages of 16 magazine included Elvis Presley, Paul Anka, Dion, and Mousketeer Annette Funicello.

 1960s

 During the 1960s, 16 magazine introduced its readers to a variety of rock and roll/pop music acts, referred to by the editor and readers as "Faves".
 Some of those acts include The Beatles, Herman's Hermits, Paul Revere and the Raiders, The Monkees, The Cowsills, Jim Morrison, and The Doors.
 The appearance of the "faves" was highly selective.
 Some acts such as The Rolling Stones and The Beach Boys received very little coverage in comparison to other bands, and many of the popular Motown acts were virtually ignored.